Aquatic Weed Control

 The Rotovator

-The Rotovator aquamog web uses a rotating barbed spool to wind up the EWM and pull the plant roots.
+The Rotovator uses a rotating barbed spool to wind up the EWM and pull the plant roots.
 When collected, the machine deposits the plant material on the shore above the waterline for removal and transport to an upland dump site.
 The Rotovator is operated as needed from fall through spring when river flows are below 40,000 cubic feet per second so the mechanical arm can reach deep rooted plants up to 18’ down.
 Follow this link to see a list of where treatment has or will occur.
 Typically the Rotovator operates in our treatment areas from October through April.

 The Aquatic Plant Harvester

-The aquatic plaHarvester 300x225nt harvester (aquamog) uses a hydraulically lowered conveyor belt tipped by sickle bars on the sides and lower edge (shown below) to cut the aquatic plants off just above the roots.
+The aquatic plant harvester (aquamog) uses a hydraulically lowered conveyor belt tipped by sickle bars on the sides and lower edge (shown below) to cut the aquatic plants off just above the roots.
 This machine then collects the suspended plant material with the conveyor belt for transport off-site.
 This machine can cut and collect plants up to 6 feet deep and transport 18,000 lbs. of aquatic vegetation per load.
 The harvester is most efficient after the spring flooding has receded and plant growth is about to reach the surface.
 Typically the harvester operates in our treatment areas from the middle of July to October.
 Follow this link to see a list of where treatment has or will occur.

 Protecting Water Quality While Managing Aquatic Plants